pablothedolphin/Scriptable-Framework/docfx/articles/Advanced Topics/stringsAsValueTypes.md

 # Strings As Value Types?

-Some of you may already be aware that `System.String` is a reference type.
+Some of you may already be aware that `string`s are reference types.
 But when you go to create a reference list or reference item, the string option is nowhere to be found.
 Instead, it can be found under value list and value item.

 What we've done is define a new struct type called `DataString` which acts as a wrapper around a regular string object.
 We then wrote some implicit casts, overloads and overrides to make the scripting experience almost identical to using a regular string or collection of strings.
 Finally, we wrote a custom property drawer so that in the inspector, a DataString will render and behave exactly like a normal string.
 You can try it for yourself with this example code: